anjo0803/schrankenwaerter/README.md

 buffers in between!

 ### Using the script
-To use the Schrankenwaerter script in your railroad system, you can simply download the latest `Schrankenwaerter.zip` file [here](https://github.com/anjo0803/schrankenwaerter/releases/latest/download/Schrankenwaerter.zip) and install it using the EEP Model Installer.
-This will automatically place the Schrankenwaerter script in the "LUA" folder of your EEP installation.
+To use the Schrankenwaerter script in your layouts, you can simply download the latest `Schrankenwaerter.zip` file [here](https://github.com/anjo0803/schrankenwaerter/releases/latest/download/Schrankenwaerter.zip) and install it using the EEP Model Installer.
+This will automatically place the script in the "LUA" folder of your EEP installation.
 Alternatively, you can also download the [`Schrankenwaerter.lua`](https://github.com/anjo0803/schrankenwaerter/blob/main/Schrankenwaerter.lua) file directly and place it in the "LUA" folder yourself.

-You can then integrate the Schrankenwaerter script into the Lua script of your layouts using the Lua `require` function:
+You can then integrate the Schrankenwaerter script into the Lua script of a layout using the Lua `require` function:
 ```lua
 SW = require("Schrankenwaerter")
 ```
-Please also add a call to the `SW.main()` function in your `EEPMain()` function in order for the Schrankenwaerter script to actually be executed:
+Please also add a call to the `SW.main()` function in your `EEPMain()` function in order for the script to actually be executed:
 ```lua
 function EEPMain()
 	SW.main()